lucarv/connfac-lab/LAB 4/README.md

   }
 ]
 ```
+The pn.json filw is contains a json array.
+Each element in the array contains a json object that describes the OPC-UA server the publisher will connect to.
+You can connect to as many servers as you need.
+Each server will have a number of nodes you need to publish to IoT Hub.
+This is defined in the OpcNodes element of the server json object.
+You can add as many nodes as You want.

+## Create the deployment manifest
 Go back to the Portal and add a new module for the opc-ua publisher (like we did for the simulated temperature sensor).
 Let's name it **publisher**.
 This module is stored on the microsoft reporitory at mcr.microsoft.com/iotedge/opc-publisher:linux-arm32v7.
 We need to mount the directory we created before, so in the Container Created Options, enter the following:
 ```
 {